Paint-a-Farm/glsconvert/README.md

 > This tool is a command line tool.
 If you have no idea how to use a command line tool, then watch this [excellent YouTube playlist](https://youtube.com/playlist?list=PL6gx4Cwl9DGDV6SnbINlVUd0o2xT4JbMu) first, and come back later.

+Fist, download the tool from the [Releases page](https://github.com/Paint-a-Farm/glsconvert/releases/latest) in this repo.

 You can run this tool from the command line as follows:

 ```bash